Why Hens Are Not Pez Dispensers—or Egg Machines

 Decreased laying frequency

-Feather loss or dull plumage (the inability to be able to regrow feathers)
+Feather loss or dull plumage (the inability to regrow feathers)

 General fatigue or health decline